microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-with-resource-data.md

 If you are new to token validation, refer to this [blog article](http://www.cloudidentity.com/blog/2014/03/03/principles-of-token-validation/) for a useful overview.
 Use an SDK, such as Microsoft's [System.IdentityModel.Tokens.Jwt](https://www.nuget.org/packages/System.IdentityModel.Tokens.Jwt/) library for .NET, or a third party library for a different platform.

-> **Note:**
+Be mindful of the following:

-> - Make sure to always send an `HTTP 202 Accepted` status code as part of the response to the notification.
+- Make sure to always send an `HTTP 202 Accepted` status code as part of the response to the notification.
-> - Do that before validating the notification (for example, if you store notifications in queues for later processing) or after (if you process them on the fly), even if validation failed.
+- Do that before validating the notification (for example, if you store notifications in queues for later processing) or after (if you process them on the fly), even if validation failed.
-> - Accepting a notification prevents unnecessary delivery retries and it also prevents any potential rogue actors from finding out if they passed or failed validation.
+- Accepting a notification prevents unnecessary delivery retries and it also prevents any potential rogue actors from finding out if they passed or failed validation.
 You can always choose to ignore an invalid notification after you have accepted it.

-Perform validation on every JWT token in the **validationTokens** collection.
+In particular, perform validation on every JWT token in the **validationTokens** collection.
 If any tokens fail, consider the notification suspicious and investigate further.

 Use the following steps to validate tokens and apps that generate tokens: